-Your backpacking food needs to provide high levels of nutrition, require minimal preparation and be as lightweight as possible.
-Getting all of this from a variety of flavors, textures and nutritional sources is key.
-After one epic adventure of backpacking for 5 months on the Appalachian Trail and cycle-touring New Zealand for 3 months, I've eaten A LOT of trail food.
+After one epic adventure of thru-hiking the Appalachian Trail for 5 months and cycle-touring New Zealand for 3 months, I've eaten A LOT of trail food.
 Here is a list of the best backpacking food ideas organized by suggested meal and a few guidelines to keep in mind.

 1. Oatmeal Packets.
 A backpacking food staple.
 The best thing about these packets is that they serve as a bowl.
 Just add hot water to heat the oats inside.
 Get the variety pack.

 2. Grits.
 You don't have to be Southern to love grits.
-As easy as oatmeal and can be a nice addition to mix up your meal plan.
+As easy as oatmeal and can be a nice addition to mix up your backpacking meals.

 3. Dried Fruits.
-Fresh fruit is generally too heavy and delicate, which means it does not necessarily make for the best hiking food.
+Fresh fruit is generally heavy and delicate, which means it does not necessarily make for the best hiking food.
 Dried fruit, on the other hand, provides dense sugar which can be a healthier alternative to candy.

 4. Nuts and Seeds.
 Calories!
 Salted, roasted, whatever.
-Nuts are a tasty way to pack in dense calories, protein and healthy fats and oils.
+Nuts are a tasty way to add dense calories, protein and healthy fats and oils to your hiking meals.
 There are countless varieties of nuts as well - peanuts, cashews, sunflower seeds, almonds, pecans, pistachios, walnuts and pumpkin seeds to name a few.

 5. Powder Meals.
 There are a ton of 'powder' options out there.
 From complete meal replacements to weight lifting supplements.
 Aim to keep it minimally processed, provide nutrition and taste good.